braziljs/eloquente-javascript/chapters/05-estruturas-de-dados.md

 // → true
 console.log(ages["Simon"]);
 // → 55
-There are a few potential problems with using objects like this, which we will discuss in Chapter 6, but for the time being, we won’t worry about those.
+There are a few potential problems with using objects like this, which we will discuss in [Chapter 6 - @TODO - ADICIONAR LINK](), but for the time being, we won’t worry about those.

 What if we want to find all the people whose ages we have stored?
 The properties don’t form a predictable series, like they would in an array.
 JavaScript provides a loop construct specifically for going over the properties of an object.
 It looks a little like a normal for loop, but distinguishes itself by the use of the word in.